-In October 2022, we filed a Registration Statement on Form S-3 covering the offering of up to \$250.0 million of common stock, preferred stock, debt securities, warrants and units.
-In October 2022, we also entered into a sales agreement (the "October 2022 Sales Agreement") with Cowen as sales agent to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million pursuant to the October 2022 Shelf Registration Statement as an "at-the-market" offering under the Securities Act (the "October 2022 ATM Offering Program", and together with the March 2022 ATM Offering Program, the "2022 ATM Offering Programs").
-Cowen is entitled to 3.0% of the gross proceeds of any shares of common stock sold under the October 2022 Sales Agreement.
-There were no shares sold under the October 2022 ATM Offering Program.
+In October 2022, we filed the October 2022 Shelf Registration Statement and also entered into the October 2022 Sales Agreement with Cowen as sales agent to sell shares of our common stock, from time to time, with aggregate gross sales proceeds of up to \$50.0 million pursuant to the October 2022 Shelf Registration Statement as an "at-the-market" offering under the Securities Act.
+Cowen is entitled to up to 3.0% of the gross proceeds of any shares of common stock sold under the October 2022 Sales Agreement.
+There were no shares sold under the October 2022 ATM Offering Program during the three months ended March 31, 2023.

 In September 2021, we entered into a Purchase Agreement with Lincoln Park Capital Fund, LLC, under which we may at our discretion, sell up to \$30.0 million shares of our common stock over a 36-month period, subject to certain daily limits, applicable prices, and conditions.
 During the first quarter of 2022, we had initiated the purchase of 0.1 million shares of our common stock amounting to \$0.9 million in gross proceeds.
-There were no purchases initiated during the second and third quarters of 2022.
+There were no purchases initiated in the remaining three quarters of 2022.
+Issuances under the Purchase Agreement were to be made pursuant to the Company's Registration Statement filed in July 2019, which has since expired.
+The Company would need to file a new prospectus supplement covering issuances under the Purchase Agreement in order to continue using the facility.